nchourrout/rokuremote/README.md

 ![That's one bulky TV remote](1.jpeg)

-My Roku remote has a short short range so I built a WiFi one using the [Roku External Control API](https://sdkdocs.roku.com/display/sdkdoc/External+Control+API) and the ESP8266.
+My Roku remote has a short infrared range so I built a WiFi version using the [Roku External Control API](https://sdkdocs.roku.com/display/sdkdoc/External+Control+API) and a ESP8266.

 ## Supplies